Khizar-Baig/Advanced-Emotion-Detection-using-CNN-and-OpenCV/README.md

 b. t-SNE
 t-Distributed Stochastic Neighbor Embedding (t-SNE) is utilized for its ability to visualize high-dimensional data in a two-dimensional or three-dimensional space.
 This technique helps to reveal patterns and relationships within the facial expression dataset.
 The images show 2D and 3D t-SNE visualizations of image data, a method that simplifies high-dimensional data while maintaining point distances.
 The 2D plot reveals a dense point distribution across two axes, with colors indicating classes like 'angry', 'happy', and 'surprise', suggesting various expressions.
-The 3D plot adds another dimension but still shows intermixed data without clear separation. t-SNE helps understand data structure, yet the overlap of expressions implies a need for further refinement.
+The 3D plot adds another dimension but still shows intermixed data without clear separation. t-SNE helps understand the data structure, yet the overlap of expressions implies a need for further refinement.
 These visualizations are foundational for deeper analysis and can direct further steps in data processing and model optimization.

 ![image](https://github.com/Khizar-Baig/CS584-Final-Project/assets/59732957/7e63fbd2-0421-4e96-85b7-8105036a823b)

 c.
 PCA
 Principal Component Analysis (PCA) is applied to further reduce dimensionality and highlight the most significant features contributing to the variability in facial expressions.
 PCA assists in preprocessing the data before model training.
 The 2D and 3D PCA visualizations represent a dataset with various expressions labeled in color.
 PCA, a technique to reduce data dimensions, shows points spread across principal components (PCs).
 In both visualizations, the points are intermixed, indicating a complex underlying structure with no distinct expression clusters.
 This suggests that while PCA has reduced data complexity, discerning clear patterns for expressions like 'angry' or 'happy' may require additional analysis or different techniques.
-These visualizations are critical for identifying nuances in data, guiding further model development and feature extraction to enhance classification tasks.
+These visualizations are critical for identifying nuances in data, guiding further model development, and feature extraction to enhance classification tasks.

 ![image](https://github.com/Khizar-Baig/CS584-Final-Project/assets/59732957/2dfcbfc2-ba40-49bb-beb1-5d0eb39a9a77)